About Eye Exams

 What to Expect

 When you visit Stone Oak Ophthalmology Center, you should be prepared to provide a general health history, a list of all prescriptions or routine use of over-the-counter medications, and describe any concerns or symptoms you are experiencing with your vision.
 It's also important to let us know if you have had any eye surgeries, including LASIK, and to bring your contacts and/or glasses with you to your exam.
+If you are a new patient or are scheduled for your annual eye exam, please plan on having your eyes dilated.

 We will conduct a series of tests, which may include the following:

 - Eye muscle test: This exam detects how well your eyes follow objects and identifies poor muscle movement.
-Typically, we will hold up a pen and ask you to follow it with your eyes as we move it up and down or side to side.

 - Visual field test: This determines how well you can see from the side (peripheral view).